OpenZeppelin/openzeppelin-inspector/README.md

 For information on creating and integrating your own scanners, refer to the [Scanner Integration Guide](docs/scanner_integration/overview.md).

+To see a list of currently available scanners and their features, check out the [Available Scanners](docs/scanners_available.md) documentation.

 ## Contributing

 *Contributing guidelines would go here*